behu-kea/first-semester-java/topics/02 - basics/strings.md

 ### Exercise 3.11

-Write a program that takes a three character string as input and checks if the string is mirrored
+Write a program that takes a three character string as input and checks if the string is mirrored.
+The case should be ignored. fx `Lol` should return `true`

 Here is an example